The U.S. Has Never Had 4 Consecutive Two-Term Presidents — But That Could Change

 For that trend to continue, however, a presidential first would have to occur in 2020: If Trump wins, it would be the first time the American electorate has re-elected four consecutive presidents.

 Prior to the Clinton-Bush-Obama trio, American voters had only re-elected three consecutive presidents once before: Thomas Jefferson, James Madison and James Monroe.
-The last of the so-called Founding Fathers to be elected president, Monroe’s second term ended in 1825 after a period of relative unity and shared national purpose referred to by historians as the Era of Good Feelings.
+The last of the so-called Founding Fathers to be elected president, Monroe’s second term ended in 1825 after a period of relative unity and shared national purpose referred to by historians as the Era of Good

 Darren Richardson